top of page

 In a study about Occupational Stress in the Animation Industry by Pisapati, it was found that team members tended to experience “various mental health problems like Anxiety, Insomnia, Depression, Psycho-Somatic Disorders etc.”

-What are the factors that influence the mental states of animators—and from both individual and industrial point of views—what are the steps to be taken against this?
+What are the factors that influence the mental states of animators—and from both individual and industrial points of view, what are the steps to be taken against this?

-A common reason is poor work satisfaction, and this could be due to various problems that arise due to the company’s work culture.
+A common reason is poor work satisfaction, and this could be due to various problems that arise from the company’s work culture.
 Let’s dig deeper.

 Crunch Culture

 A rising issue in multiple industries, including the animation industry, is ‘crunch culture’.
-This usually refers to employees continuously attending unreasonably long working hours to meet impossible deadlines, which can be both physically and mentally taxing.
+This usually refers to employees continuously working unreasonably long working hours to meet impossible deadlines, which can be both physically and mentally taxing.
+This causes a lot of animation stress among animators.

 Poor sleep, not being physically active, and constant high levels of stress can take a toll on your body.
 Chronic insomnia could lead to fluctuations in weight, hypertension, and diabetes—while brain fog and impaired memory could lead to accidents at work.